Planning for Disaster Recovery¶

 The SaaS version of Run:ai moves the bulk of the burden of disaster recovery to Run:ai.
 Backup of data is hence not an issue in such environments.

 With the self-hosted version, it is the responsibility of the IT organization to back up data for a possible disaster and to learn how to recover when needed.

 Run:ai uses an internal PostgreSQL database.
 The database is stored on a Kubernetes Persistent Volume (PV).
 You must provide a backup solution for the database.
 Typically by backing up the persistent volume holding the database storage.

 Run:ai stores metric history using Thanos.
 Thanos is configured to store data on a persistent volume.
 The recommendation is to back up the PV.

-- one for the Run:ai control plane (also called 'backend').
-See kubernetes or OpenShift,
+- One for the Run:ai control plane.
+See Kubernetes or OpenShift,

-- and one for the cluster (see kubernetes or OpenShift).
+- One for the cluster (see Kubernetes or OpenShift).

 To recover Run:ai

 - Recover the persistent volumes for metrics and database.

 - Re-install the Run:ai control plane.
 Use the stored values file.
 If needed, modify the values file to connect to the restored PostgreSQL PV.
 Connect Prometheus to the stored metrics PV.

 - Re-install the cluster.
 Use the stored values file or download a new file from the Administration UI.